-The HDG team designed the communal spaces off the lobby to give residents myriad work, play and personal-time options.
+The HDG team designed the interior communal spaces off the lobby to give residents myriad work, play, and personal-time options.
 There’s a row of windowed booths with powered tables for quiet work; private and semi-private conferencing areas; a cozy library facing the entry court; a garden lounge facing the interior garden’s water features; and a grand room with a demonstration kitchen, dining space, a dual-sided fireplace that anchors two seating areas; and smaller social nooks on the periphery.
 The leasing area, too, doubles as a meeting space for residents during non-working hours.

 Art was a significant focus of the interiors, and the design team planned early for commissioned pieces.
-Reinforcing “The Signature” brand over the concierge desk, a large encaustic piece by local artist Susan Main incorporates signatures of famous figures throughout history who’ve lived in the Reston region, from Thomas Jefferson to Tiny Fey.
+Reinforcing “The Signature” brand over the concierge desk, a large encaustic piece by local artist Susan Main incorporates signatures of famous figures throughout history who’ve lived in the Reston region, from Thomas Jefferson to Tina Fey.
 A custom bronze sculpture titled “Aspiration Duo” by Israeli artist Tolla Inbar graces the adjacent lobby entry.
 Tolla believes that “the soul is a reflection of the universe, which motivates each of us to follow an individual path.”
 Commissioned paintings and sculpture—mostly from local artists—fill The Signature’s public spaces Boston Properties also added a special touch with a first-floor gallery where the Greater Reston Arts Center curates rotating artist exhibits.

 The 7th-floor sports lounge draws residents together for sporting events displayed across a wall of screens.
-They can also play billiards, shuffle board and foosball with their neighbors, and during the warmer months, floor-to-ceiling windows open to the pool deck, which is surrounded by grill stations, individual dining areas, and multiple lounge areas that each have their own fire pit.
+They can also play billiards, shuffleboard and foosball with their neighbors, and during the warmer months, floor-to-ceiling windows open to the pool deck, which is surrounded by grill stations, individual dining areas, and multiple lounge areas that each have their own fire pit.
 The SkyTop offers a light-filled penthouse-level fitness center and yoga studio with floor-to-ceiling windows and panoramas that stretch for miles.
 Residents can cool down on the rooftop terrace or join in an outdoor yoga class while enjoying 360-degree views of the lush Reston landscape.

 |2018||Delta Associates||Best Washington/Baltimore High-Rise Interior Design Apartment Community|